Pranav04027/bytelearnAI/README.md

 - `/recommendations` for personalized content suggestions
 - `/quizzes` for quiz generation, retrieval, and submission
 - `/embeddings` for transcript embeddings and AI Q&A
-- `/awsS3` for presigned media upload and secure playback helpers
+- `/awsS3` for presigned media upload URLs and public playback URL helpers

 ## Why This Stands Out